henrik/livejournal_tasks/README.markdown

     :subject       A string.
     :body          The entry contents.
 Passing nil or "" raises AccidentalDeleteError.
     :tags          An array of strings.
 Stored comma-separated, so no commas.
     :time          A Time.
 LJ will use the time as-is, ignoring the time zone.
 Can be past or future.
                    Defaults to now on create.
+Tries to be smart about backdating, see code comments.
     :mood          A string.
     :music         A string.
     :location      A string.